What is it really like as a modern-day expatriate? Benefits, holiday allowances and quality of life

 Amongst the benefits on offer, it seems that the majority of companies keep their expatriates on the host or home country retirement plans with only 32% offering international benefit plans.
 The latter, an offshore plan that is exclusively for globally mobile employees, is often considered the most attractive option because it prevents regulatory and compliance issues for globally mobile employees.

 The majority of companies surveyed provide their expatriate workforce with medical benefits and assistance as well as death benefits (86%) and long-term disability benefits (78%).
 However, companies that are based in the United States of America are likely to deduct such benefits from an employees’ total package and thus at the cost to the employee.

 Standard of living for expatriates

 According to the 2009 HSBC Expat Experience Report, the majority of expatriates enjoy a better standard of living in their new country than they did at home.
 Such expatriates claimed that the biggest advantages they gained were in terms of quality of accommodation (42%) and reduction in commute to and from work (44%).

-A further key consideration of the HSBC Explorer Survey in terms of standard of life concerned the work life balance on offer in popular expatriate destinations.
+Further key considerations of the HSBC Explorer Survey in terms of standard of life concerned the work-life balance on offer in popular expatriate destinations.
 The places with the lowest working hours appeared to be Bahrain, The Netherlands and Germany with India, Russia and Hong Kong acting as locations where expatriates saw an increase in their work hours.
-Of these countries, over half of expatriates who were relocated to India stated that their work life balance had deteriorated and 52% of expatriates based in Hong Kong said that their family life had worsened since their relocation.
+Of these countries, over half of expatriates who were relocated to India stated that their work-life balance had deteriorated and 52% of expatriates based in Hong Kong said that their family life had worsened since their relocation.